lupyuen/lupyuen.github.io/src/app.md

 _This looks complicated...
 But it works right?_

-Yep we have evidence, from NuttX on Ox64 BL808 SBC!
+Yep we have solid evidence, from NuttX on Ox64 BL808 SBC!

 TODO: Enable CONFIG_DEBUG_SYSCALL_INFO: Build Setup > Debug Options > Syscall Debug Features > Syscall Warning / Error / Info